-Students are expected to proactively participate in class discussions and in-class activities.
+Seminar Participation (15% of total grade): Active participation in class is expected.
+Students must proactively participate in class discussions and in-class activities.
 Seminar participation will be measured through an assessment of the quality of your contribution in addition to your preparedness based on reading course material, raising interesting questions, applying key concepts, engaging with your peers.
 Class participation is NOT solely based on a quantitative measurement of your contributions (e.g., how much or often you talk).
+See note on attendance below.

-Seminar Presentation (10% of total grade):

-Presentations are core elements of seminars.
+Seminar Presentation (10% of total grade): Presentations are core elements of seminars.
 Each week includes a presentation topic.
 In the first class, students will sign up for a topic.
 Working in teams - the presentation will focus on co-learning and presenters should give an overview of the assigned topic, assigned readings in a way that is engaging, highlight its importance for our understanding or applying qualitative methods, and offer opportunities for discussions.
 If you wish, you can prepare discussion questions.
 The presentation itself including discussions should be no longer than one hour.
 Students may utilize PowerPoints/slides or other activities and/or materials.
 Presenting teams will be provided the same mark.